Architectural, Engineering and CAD Technologies

 Check out Planet CAD

-An authorized Autodesk Training Center is offered in conjunction with the program and provides nationally standardized, non-credit training in Autodesk products such as AutoCAD, Revit, Civil 3D, AutoDesk VIZ, and others.
+The emphasis in the program is on AutoCAD and other technical drawing software used to create construction drawings.
+An Authorized Autodesk Training Center is off ered in conjunction with the program and provides nationally standardized, non-credit training in Autodesk products such as AutoCAD, Revit, Civil 3D, Studio Max, and others.

 Program Student Learning Outcomes